-Participants that do not have a SSN and are not exempt from disclosing a SSN will have thirty (30) days to provide verification of a SSN.
+If SDHC has accepted any declarations as evidence of a SSN, SDHC will review the Failed SSA Identity Report monthly to quickly identify any participants whose identity is not verified.
+Participants who do not have a SSN and are not exempt from disclosing a SSN will have thirty (30) days to provide verification of a SSN.
 In addition, they must sign a written declaration in writing under penalty of perjury that they have not been assigned a SSN.